asarro99/dotfiles/README.md

 # Dotfiles

 This repository manages my development environment configuration files, including customizations for the Hyprland window manager on Wayland.
-It also includes development tools, utilities, fonts, themes, and Flatpak applications.
+It also includes development tools, utilities, fonts and themes.

 ## Breakdown